-SAFE: Regardless of the option you choose, the Department protects your information with the latest security safeguard methods.

-EASY: The systems perform the math calculations for you.
+SAFE: Regardless of the option you choose, the Department protects your information with the latest security safeguards.
+EASY: The systems perform math calculations for you.

-FAST: The Department processes your refund from your completed return within three to four weeks of filing instead of six to eight weeks for a paper return.
+FAST: The Department processes refunds in three to four weeks instead of six to eight weeks for a paper return.

-DIRECT DEPOSIT: You also have the option for directly depositing your refund to your checking or savings account.
+DIRECT DEPOSIT: You can have your refund deposited directly into your checking or savings account.
 Direct deposit is not available with a paper PA tax return.

 CONFIRMATION: Upon filing with pa.direct.file or TeleFile, the Department immediately gives you a Confirmation Number as proof that you filed.
-When filing PA/IRS e-file, the Department sends an acknowledgement directly to you, your tax professional, or Electronic Return Originator (ERO) that we accepted your tax return.
+When filing PA/IRS e-file, the Department sends an acknowledgement directly to you, your tax professional or Electronic Return Originator (ERO).

-REMEMBER

-When you use one of the electronic filing options, do not send a paper copy of your tax return.
+REMEMBER: When you use one of the electronic filing options, do not send a paper copy of your tax return.
 Keep a hard copy of your return or worksheet for your records.